-The Office of Sponsored Programs has received numerous notices from funding agencies, and the Office of Research and Economic Development is tracking them on its Federal R&D Budget Outlook page.
+The Office of Sponsored Programs has received numerous notices from funding agencies, and the Office of Research and Engagement is tracking them on its Federal R&D Budget Outlook page.
 Please review the notices below for information pertinent to your proposals and awards.
 Contact Debbie Hampstead, OSP assistant director, with specific questions, or contact your OSP proposal coordinator.

 National Institutes of Health